 What Should I Tell My Anesthesia Doctor?

-When you meet him before your surgery, he'll ask you about your medical history.
-Let him know if you:
+When you meet them before your surgery, they'll ask you about your medical history.
+Let them know if you:

 - Are allergic to latex, rubber, or medicines